hcazzz/hcazzz.github.io/essays/Design_Patterns.md

 }
 ```

-So with this Repository design pattern, the repository acts as HR, in the sense that it is the layer between application logic and the database.
+So with this repository design pattern, the repository acts as HR, in the sense that it is the layer between application logic and the database.
 Like HR, the application supports adding flashcards (adding a new employee).
 However, it’s important to note that this repository example only involves the addition of flashcards into the database, but in an actual application there would be more logic like removal, update and deletion.
 All of which HR would be able to do.

 ## Why is This Important?

-Well, others may have their own opinion on the repository pattern, and find it consulting.
-But the pattern promotes readability and maintainability, scalability and testability.
+While others may have their own opinions on the repository pattern, some might find it beneficial.
+When done correctly, the pattern promotes readability and maintainability, scalability and testability.
 These are all very important things when writing good code and if used correctly it can optimize your code base.

 ## More on Design Patterns